pbonazzi/retina/README.md

 ### Get the dataset
-The paper is currently under review.
-The dataset will be published upon acceptance.
+The dataset is owned by Synsense AG,
+Please fill up the form here ["https://pietrobonazzi.com/projects/retina"].

-Verify `EyeTrackingDataSet_FromInivation`
+Verify the structure:

 ```
 .